The Swan Archives

 Newspaper ad for the October 31 Los Angeles premiere, with a lame "come as your favorite phantom" costume contest.
 Wow.
 A costume on Halloween.
 Marketing Geniuses.

 Newspaper ad for the New York premiere.
 As can be seen here, the Style A art doesn't translate well to small size black and white newspaper ad copy.
 Although it's very compelling when large and in color, the busy artwork, when printed in black and white in small size, just looks like an indecipherable blob.
-So, except for these ads for the premieres, the Style B art was preferred for newspaper advertising.
+In addition, within two weeks after the film's release, it had become clear that Phantom was being perceived as a Paul Williams vehicle, and that this was actually chasing people away.
+So, except for these ads for the premieres and a few other early placements, the Style B art quickly became preferred for newspaper advertising.

 Souvenir program booklet handed out at the Los Angeles premiere.